 This page provides information on the Sacraments offered at St Bernadette’s.
 For matters relating to the preparation of children for the sacraments of First Reconciliation, Confirmation and First Communion, please visit the page on parish sacramental preparation programs.

-The Baptism of infant children at St Bernadette’s normally takes place every Sunday at 12 noon.
+The Baptism of infant children at St Bernadette’s normally takes place on the first, second and fifth Sundays at 12 noon.
 Booking is essential and must be done by contacting the Parish Office during our office hours.

 As baptism is the gateway to all the other sacraments, the Church’s law insists that parents be prepared adequately so that they will be able to assume the responsibility of bringing their children up in the practice of the faith.
 Thus parents are expected to attend a 90 minute session of baptism preparation conducted by a trained married couple at 7.30 pm on the First Friday of the month.
 Godparents are also welcome to attend.
 Sponsors or godparents must be 16 years of age and be baptised and confirmed Catholics.
 There should usually be two godparents.
 A non-Catholic baptised Christian may act as a “Christian witness” (similar to a godparent) at a baptism provided that there is also a Catholic godparent.

 Children who have reached the age of reason (seven years old) up to about 15 years of age may be prepared for baptism with the assistance of our parish Sacramental Co-ordinator.